Neilk1021/CollegeROI/README.md

 # College ROI Calculator

+## Wrote this in highs school before I learned how to write cleaner C++.
+However, the C++ I wrote to create a terminal app in both Windows and OSX is still pretty neat.

 ## Overview

 Welcome to my College ROI Calculator!
 This C++ terminal tool helps you calculate the Return on Investment (ROI) of attending a college based on the yearly cost of attendance and the expected salary after graduation.